 Starting a donor advised fund is easy.
 First you make a contribution of cash or other assets with a fair market value, then you recommend how and when those funds are distributed to your favorite charities.1

 There are good reasons why donor advised funds have been growing in popularity.
-The versatility, convenience and potential tax advantages make it an attractive choice for individuals, families and organizations to give.
+The versatility, convenience and potential tax advantages make them an attractive choice for individuals, families and organizations to give.

 Who could have known when Mary Oyer started playing cello in sixth grade that it would help her generously support causes dear to her heart when she was in her 90s?